Frequently Asked Questions

 No. There are many different master's degrees that might provide a solid base for this doctoral program.

 No, this degree is a post-master's degree.
-However, if you have completed recent coursework that very closely mirrors the content of a required class, you may seek the support of the instructor and petition the Division Chairperson to be able to waive the required course.
+However, if you have completed recent coursework that very closely mirrors the content of a required class, you may seek the support of the instructor and petition the HeSA Department Chairperson to be able to waive the required course.

-We admit a new cohort of students each fall.
-We encourage you to apply prior to December 15 of the year you seek to be admitted, so as to allow plenty of time to be considered and make appropriate arrangements.
-However, applications are reviewed on a rolling basis and will be accepted as close to the date of entrances as is practical for the admission committee and the prospective student.
+We admit a new cohort of students each fall and part-time students may begin any term following admission.
+We encourage you to apply prior to December 1 of the year you seek to be admitted, so as to allow plenty of time to be considered and make appropriate arrangements.
+However, applications are reviewed on a rolling basis and will be accepted as close to the date of entrance as is practical for the admission committee and the prospective student.

 The HIED program is fortunate to have an on-going relationship with a number of potential assistantship sites, typically at least as many as we have entering full-time students.
 Prospective students must interview with these supervisors and receive an offer to secure a graduate assistantship.
-We will coordinate the interview process for invited prospective students who apply by December 15 by arranging an Interview Weekend in February.
+We will coordinate the interview process for invited prospective students who apply by December 1 by arranging an Interview Weekend (known as I-Days) early in the spring semester.
 Those applications reviewed after the Interview Weekend will receive help but will need to arrange interviews directly with the assistantship sites.
 We do our best to help each admitted student find an assistantship that provides the best fit.
-For more information, visit our assistantship site.

-The program is designed so that it is possible to complete it in three years (assuming full-time enrollment).
-Part-time students take from 5-7 years to complete the program.
+The program is designed so that it is possible to complete in three years for full-time enrollment and 5-7 years for part-time students.

 As the title of the degree might imply, the focus of the program is to prepare administrators in higher education; however, the degree might be used in a number of related fields as well.
 One way to get a sense of the variety is to go to our Alumni page and look at the job titles of our graduates.